 Curricular Values and Traditions

-Character development is integral to the mission of Chesterfield Day School.
+Character development is integral to the mission of CDS.
 Our character development curriculum promotes nine core values—initiative, independence, responsibility, curiosity, cooperation, courage, respect, joy, and confidence.
 Students in each class plan and lead all-school gatherings based on one of our core values.

 Students are taught the importance of community and the individual’s role in a collaborative environment.
 The CDS community is a place to practice these important skills and we also emphasize community service that benefits a variety of St. Louis non-profit organizations.